 Keep in mind that there is little governmental regulation or oversight of companies that sell herbal remedies.
 There are no guarantees that the herbs are what the sellers say they are or that they will work.
 The

-Some complimentary physical therapies have been found to help arthritis.
+Some complementary physical therapies have been found to help arthritis.
 The most promising one, according to the

 - qi gong